hbctraining/Intro-to-ChIPseq-flipped/lessons/10_automating_chipseq_workflow.md

 # Create indices for all the bam files for visualization and QC
 samtools index $align_final

-echo "The process for $base is finished!"
+echo "The analysis for $base is done!"
 ```

 ### Saving and running script